Jerez de la Frontera Travel Guide

-Jerez de la Frontera is a charming city located in the heart of Andalucia close to the city of Cadiz on the Costa de la Luz, it is famously the home of Sherry, in Jerez there are no less than nine world renowned bodegas, most of them open to visitors.
+Jerez de la Frontera is a charming city located in the heart of Andalucia close to the city of Cadiz on the Costa de la Luz.
+The city is famously the home of Sherry, in Jerez there are no less than nine world renowned wine companies ( Bodegas), most of them are open to guided visits.

 Discover the art of sherry wine making

 Sherry wine bodega tours are popular for visitors to Jerez, a number of bodegas offering the perfect chance to explore the history of wine-making, its production as well as the chance to try a glass or two from the very place it originated in.

 Sherry produced in Jerez is exported all around the world and is made from palomino grapes growing on calcareous soil within a specific local bio-climate.
 It is then is left to age in oak barrels, where old sherry is mixed with the new one to create the various types of this famous tipple.

 Among the best bodegas in Jerez de la Frontera include Domecq, Garvey, Harveys and Tio Pepe.
 Another famous bodega is Bodega Gonzalez Byass, where you will see an impressive iron bodega designed by Gustave Eiffel ( of Eiffel Tower fame ) plus numerous wine barrels signed by personalities such as Orson Welles and Winston Churchill.

 The sherry tours are extremely popular and offer a unique view of the sherry making business from grape to bottle, you will enjoy a free glass of this fine local wine after the tour is over.

 This is a great way to savour the true traditional of the sherry and brandy wine making process within the beautiful surroundings of the bodegas.

 Cathedral of San Salvador